brownhead/irssi-server-time/README.md

 Instructions
 ------------

-This script is intended to be loaded before connecting to a server; then it will request the server-time capability upon connecting.
-Make sure to include it in your autorun directory (~/.irssi/scripts/autorun/).
+Add `server_time.pl` to your scripts directory (likely at `~/.irssi/scripts/`).
+This script is intended to be loaded before connecting to a server, so I'd recommend adding a symlink in your autorun directory.

+You can run `make` in the project directory to create a `server_time.withcomments.pl` file that has this README and the License added to the top as comments (this is the file that's published to `scripts.irssi.org`).

 Changelog
 ---------